 January 20, 2021 by Patrick Hanley | Public Policy and Advocacy Lead

-According to the Trump Accountability Project at GLAAD, there were more than 180 anti-LGBTQ attacks in the 1,461 days of his presidency.
+According to the Trump Accountability Project at GLAAD, there were more than 180 anti-LGBTQIA+ attacks in the 1,461 days of his presidency.
 The attacks ranged from the removal of healthcare protections, arguing against employment non-discrimination protections before the Supreme Court, banning Pride commemorations at embassies around the globe, open discrimination in homeless shelters and creating religious refusal offices within federal departments.

 But that’s quite enough about him.

 - The Equality Act.
-Among the proposals for his first 100 days in office, this long sought-after bill would equalize LGBTQ citizens under many areas of the law.
+Among the proposals for his first 100 days in office, this long sought-after bill would equalize LGBTQIA+ citizens under many areas of the law.
 It passed the House in 2019 but died in the Senate without a vote.

 - The transgender military ban rescinded.
 Part of the Biden transition team’s plan for day one is a reversal of the Trump policy that cruelly banned transgender people from serving in the armed forces.